TheEMeraldNetwork/Sentiment/automation/AUTOMATION_INSTRUCTIONS.md

 ## ✅ **AUTOMATION ACTIVE**

-Your Tigro sentiment analysis system is now configured to run automatically every day at **7:30 PM** and send you an email with the 5 declining stocks.
+Your Tigro sentiment analysis system is now configured to run automatically every day at **3:45 PM CET** and send you an email with the 5 declining stocks.

 ## 📋 **What Happens Daily:**